alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 42 %}

-just to give the slightly more explicit example this is a snippet from it PyCon
+This is a snippet from the code of conduct: **PyCon UK will not tolerate harassment**.

-UK will not tolerate harassment if you are somebody who shares our value of not being harassed at calm you can read this and know this is an environment where we don't want that to happen either and so hoping that gives you some crust in us that well that happened we would take steps enforce it and indeed if you go and read the code of conduct it does line steps of how we would enforce these fair values so it's not just lip service we are you know we actually follow through on them
+If you our value of not being harassed at conferences, you can read this and know this is an environment where we don't want that to happen either.
+Hopefully that gives you some trust in us that if that happened, we'd take steps to enforce the policy and sanction the harasser.

+And indeed if you read the code of conduct, it outlines steps of how we'd enforce these values.
+It's not just lip service -- we actually follow through on them.

 {% slide suspicious-minds 28 %}

- so those
-are some examples of how you might build external systems external tools new processes to build trust and I'm sure you can all think of other ways you might do that in your own life in your own work in your own systems so that's all great
+Those are some examples of how you might build external systems and tools, new processes to build trust.

+I'm sure you can all think of other ways you might do that in your own life/work/systems.

 {% slide suspicious-minds 43 %}

-it's what happened was ero we've built some trust and how do you rebuild trust
+So we've seen how to build trust from scratch -- how do you **rebuild** trust?

 {% slide suspicious-minds 44 %}

-so what about when it all goes wrong but if you build that system honesty reliability shared values that's all great but it's often very fragile and it's easy to make a mistake it all goes wrong and suddenly you've got that loss of trust and I'm sure we can all imagine a time where we thought we trusted somebody and then it turns out we didn't and that's not that's a that's a real gut punch because while Trust is built in small moments it's built incrementally Overseers interactions it's really easy to do one thing make one mistake and Trust evaporates instantly anybody think of an instant like that I think quite a few nodding heads
+What about when it all goes wrong?
+If you build a trusted system -- from honesty, reliability, and shared values -- that's all great, but it's often very fragile.
+It's easy to make a mistake, it all goes wrong, and suddenly you've got that loss of trust.

+I'm sure we can all imagine a time where we thought we trusted somebody, and it turns out our trust was misplaced.
+That's a real gut punch, because while trust is built in small moments, it's really easy to make one mistake, and trust evaporates instantly.
+Anybody think of something like that?
+*[Ed.
+I saw a lot of nodding heads.]*